alanmellorbjss/go-concurrency-conundrums/README.md

 ## Embarrasingly parallel - multiple unconnected goroutines

-TODO example
+The above exaples have all been [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) problems.

+These are where the concurrent pieces are completely independent.
+They do not need to work together.
+No need to wait for one another, no need to share results with one another.

+It's like having three coffee shop baristas making three separate coffess, with one coffee machine each.
+Or perhaps Dave does the weekly shop while Sue watches TV - two activities that can be done at the same time, without being linked in any way.

+To move on to our next major topic, we need to consider problems that are not so easy to parallelise.

 ## Channels: Communicating data between goroutines

+For problems that are not _embarrasingly parallel_, by definition, we need to pass data between goroutines.
+We may also need to synchronise execution between goroutines.
+A consumer of some data will need to wait for a producer to supply it. until then, the consumer is blocked and can do no useful work.

+Channels are the preferred way for a Go program to communicate between different goroutines.

 TODO example

 ## Channel conundrum: deadlock

-Channels are the preferred way for a Go program to communicate between different goroutines.

-Here's an easy mistake to make:
+Here's an easy mistake to make with channels:

 ```go
 package main